smarter-sh/smarter/docs/source/system-management/cost-accounting.rst

 Cost Accounting
 ===============

-Smarter persists detailed cost accounting information for all external service requests and responses.
+Smarter's asynchronous workers persist detailed cost accounting information for all external service requests and responses.
 This information can be used for billing, cost analysis, and budgeting purposes.
 Specifically, Smarter tracks the following cost metrics: